weka/sedemotools/csi/README.md

 1. Install docker, minicube, kubectl, helm and the WEKA CSI plugin (in that order)
 1. Create a YAML file for the secret that will work with no further edits

-To run the installer do the following:
+To run the installer do the following as root:

 ```
 cd sedemotools/csi